-The Bell Flare is the part of a trombone that amplifies and stabilises the sound.
+The Bell Flare is the part of a trombone that amplifies and stabilizes the sound.

 The Tuning Slide is located at the top of the instrument and can change its pitch.

-The Bell Braces are the parts of the instrument that hold the trombone together together securely.
+The Bell Braces are the parts of the instrument that hold the trombone together securely.

 The Slide changes the pitch of the notes on the trombone; if you extend the slide then the pitch lowers, and if you contract the slide then the pitch rises.